 Now we're at R and R stands for realistic and sometimes it also stands for relevant.
 When you're looking at these goals, make sure that they're realistic and relevant.
 One, do they make sense for your business and does it makes sense for your business to go after this specific goal?
 Is it realistic?
 Is it something, again, that's attainable.
 Is it something that you can achieve, that is able to be done in your industry.
 A lot of people, I want to rank number one for every single one of their major keywords.
 Well, that's not a realistic goal because you don't control the algorithm and you don't control other people's sites and the content they produce.
 You're setting yourself up for failure.
 It’s not realistic because search algorithms change all the time and people's browsers are different all the time so you may not be ranking for that number one across all keywords, across all devices, across all the world.
 That's just not a realistic goal.

-Again, you want to make sure that you're setting goals that are realistic.
+You want to make sure that you're setting goals that are realistic.
 Goals that can be achieved.
 Goals that you can have control over.
 That's a really big thing.
 When you set goals that somebody else has more say than you do on, you're setting yourself up for failure because they're not realistic.
 Set goals around things that are realistic, things that you have control over such as business growth goals.

 You can control traffic because you can control the amount of content and the type of content you put in.
 I want to grow my traffic 100% over the next 12 months and this is what I'm going to do to do that.
 Those are some more realistic goals because you have a lot more control over them as opposed to something like "I want to rank number one on somebody else's site," which would be Google or Bing or Yahoo or one of the other search engines.